Ellebkey/node-express-mongoose/README.md

 # To use this option you need to make sure mongodb is listening on port 27017

 # Build docker
-docker build -t express-mongoose .
+docker build -t express-mongoose-es6-rest-api .

 # Run docker
-docker run -p 4040:4040 express-mongoose
+docker run -p 4040:4040 express-mongoose-es6-rest-api
 ```

 ## A Boilerplate-only Option

-If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.babel.js`, `.eslintrc` and `.travis.yml`.
+If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpFile.js`, `.eslintrc` and `.travis.yml`.
 You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

 ## Docs and Recipes